Apply for BAföG to attend school

 If you do not live with your parents:

-- a total of 666 EUR if you attend a secondary school for general education, a vocational school, or a technical college that you can attend without having completed vocational training, or
+- a total of 666.00 EUR if you attend a secondary school providing general education, a vocational school, or a technical high school that you can attend without having completed vocational training, or

 Even if you spend a year abroad during your schooling, for example, you can still receive BAföG.
-If you spend time abroad, supplements are granted toward the travel costs for the round trip.
+If you spend time abroad, you’ll receive additional payments to cover the cost of your round-trip travel.

-The following amounts are taken into account, meaning they reduce your BAföG eligibility:
+The following amounts are taken into account—that is, they reduce your BAföG eligibility:

 -

-The income of your parents as well as your spouse or partner in the year before last prior to the start of the grant period, if it exceeds the exemption amount.
+The income of your parents and your spouse or domestic partner in the year before last prior to the start of the grant period, if it exceeds the exemption amount.
 The exemption amount is:

 - 2,540 EUR if your parents live together,